The Library, College Square, Bristol BS1 5TS

 0117 353 2052

-Spelling will be sent home each Monday and tested the following Monday.
+Spelling will be sent home rach Tuesday and tested on the following Tuesday.

 Welcome to Year 2.
 The children have settled in amazingly well and started to get back into the routines of school.
 They have spent the week showing off their fantastic maths and writing skills.
 It also clear that we have some wonderful curious minds in the class because the children came up with some great questions for our ‘What a Wonderful World!’ topic.
 We have a lot of questions to try to answer.